finbourne/lusid-sdk-csharp/sdk/docs/AmortisationRuleSetsApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AmortisationRuleSetsApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AmortisationRuleSetsApi>();
             var effectiveAt = "effectiveAt_example";  // DateTimeOrCutLabel? | The effective datetime or cut label at which to retrieve the rule definitions.
 Defaults to the current LUSID system datetime if not specified. (optional) var asAt = DateTime.Parse("2013-10-20T19:20:30+01:00");  // DateTimeOffset? | The asAt datetime at which to retrieve the rule definitions.
 Defaults to returning the latest version if not  specified. (optional)